 These 36 Bible verses about self-control will help you and your family refocus on the promises of God as you learn self-discipline.

 Do you ever feel like you say all the wrong things at all the worst moments?
-Girl, me too.
-Like say last week.
+Me too.
+Like, say, last week.
 I think it was a Tuesday.
 Maybe it was a Wednesday.
 That doesn’t really matter except that it was a normal day.
 The kids were sitting around the table working on Scripture memory.
 I was sitting in my office with the door open trying to get a little work done.
 And to be honest, I was under a bit of internal pressure with some upcoming deadlines.
 That’s when I heard it—the incessant sound of bickering.

 Without a whole lot of thought, I jumped out of my desk roller chair and entered the kitchen, voice first.
 “WHAT IS GOING ON IN HERE?!”
 Voices started defending and accusing and then more defending and more accusing.
 It was a pure momentary disaster.
 Until God so graciously halted me with a whisper, “Kim, Kim.
 Remember what’s true.”

 I closed my eyes, took a deep breath, and paused.
 And I remembered.
 Lord, I know.
-The fruit of Your Spirit in me and in my kids is self-control.
+The fruit of Your Spirit in me and my kids is self-control.
 Forgive me.
 Help me.
 My kids stopped and stared at my silence.
 I opened my eyes, and, by His grace, I spoke quiet words reminding them that we weren’t at the mercy of our emotions.
 I reminded them that we could each depend on God to empower us to have self-control.

 With only minimal mumbling, the four of them sat around the table, and we talked it out.
 We all confessed.
-We all took the responsibility for our own actions.
+We all took responsibility for our own actions.
 And quiet returned.

 Bible Verses About Self-Control